 Typical installation of kick-down mounting brackets does not require welding to the vehicle frame rail.
 If any welding on the vehicle frame rail is to be done, the vehicle or chassis manufacturer should be contacted for authorization and procedures before proceeding.
 Welding to jack mounting brackets is allowable but all acceptable welding and safety procedures should be followed.
-Refer to "WELDING" in SECTION II of COMPONENT INSTALLATION.
+Refer to "Welding and Drilling Frame rails" in SECTION II of COMPONENT INSTALLATION.
 IN NO CASE SHOULD A KICK-DOWN JACK PIVOT BRACKET BE WELDED DIRECTLY TO A FRAME RAIL OR A MOUNTING BRACKET.